bdelbosc/nst4a/README.md

        IdentityFile "/home/ben/.ssh/mykey-us-east-1.pem"

-Once you have the ssh access you can run the configuration:
+Once you have the ssh access you can run the ansible playbook to setup the stack:

     pushd ./ansible